KSP-RO/ProceduralParts/Readme_StretchySRB.txt

 StretchyTanks is by the great Ancient Gammoner.

-This addon is by NathanKell and e-dog, featuring models by Tiberion and further textures by Chestburster and Dante80.
+This addon is by NathanKell, e-dog, and swamp_ig, featuring models by Tiberion and further textures by Chestburster and Dante80.

 This addon to Stretchy Tanks adds a conic tank, two Stretchable SRBs, a new texture system, and some fixes.
 *Node size scales when resizing super-stretchy tanks